Updated 7 November 2018. This blog was originally published before the GDPR took effect in May 2018.

 - How to handle violations.

-For example, your data protection policy may include instructions for staff involved in collecting client data, specifying that they only collect the minimal amount required.
+For example, your data protection policy might include instructions for staff involved in collecting client data, specifying that they only collect the minimal amount required.

-Knowing where to start when compiling your data protection policy can be difficult, especially in large or organisations with many objectives, contacts and responsibilities.
+Knowing where to start when creating a GDPR data protection policy can be difficult, especially if yours is a large organisation with many objectives, contacts and responsibilities.